"He sold out Man City in FA Cup": Fans roast forward after goal vs Bournemouth

 "That goal would've been useful against Palace instead he was missing penalties."

-Legit.ng earlier reported that Manchester City manager Pep Guardiola insists the club did not finish the 2024/25 season trophyless.
+Legit.ng also reported that Manchester City manager Pep Guardiola insisted the club did not finish the 2024/25 season trophyless.

-The former Barcelona coach stated that a win over Bournemouth could still secure a UEFA Champions League spot for City.
+The former Barcelona coach stated that the win over Bournemouth could still secure the Citizens a UEFA Champions League spot.

-Guardiola noted that his side played well in the FA Cup final against Crystal Palace but lacked the cutting edge to convert their chances.
+Guardiola noted that City played well in the FA Cup final against Crystal Palace but simply were unable to convert their chances.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!